kcaisley/frida/docs/usage.md

 ```

 Define the sweep in `flow/scans/params.py::build_variants()`.
 Each run writes
-typed acquisition CSV files and a manifest below a fresh timestamped
+one typed HDF5 measurement per parameter variant below a fresh timestamped
 `build/scan_adc/` directory.
+Each file contains the complete parameters,
+instrument readbacks, all ADC conversions, and representative scope waveforms;
+there is no separate CSV or manifest.

 Behavioral and SPICE-backed scans use the same acquisition schema: